mmckechney/SqlBuildManager/docs/massively_parallel.md

 For a step by step how-to, see the general [Batch documentation](azure_batch.md)

-![Batch process flow](images/azure_batch_with_keyvault.png)

 Running a build using Azure Batch follows the process below.
 If you do not leverage Azure Key Vault, then the secrets are instead passed to Azure batch from the command line or settings file in step #3.
+![Batch process flow](images/azure_batch_with_keyvault.png)

 0. Start an Azure connection with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) via `az login`.
-This will create an authentication token that the `sbm` tooling will use to connect to Key Vault.
+This will create an authentication token that the `sbm` tooling will use to connect to Key Vault as well as be used to configure the Batch Pool nodes.
 1. Keys, Connection strings and passwords saved in Azure Key Vault with `sbm batch savesettings -kv`.
 You can also save the secrets to Key Vault in any other fashion you'd like.
 The secret names are: `StorageAccountKey`, `StorageAccountName`, `EventHubConnectionString`,`ServiceBusTopicConnectionString`, `UserName` (for SQL Server username), `Password` (for SQL Server password), `BatchAccountKey`.
 This will only need to be done once as long as your secrets do not change.
 2. Database targets are sent to Service Bus Topic with `sbm batch enqueue`
 3. Batch execution is started with `sbm batch run`.
 You can pre-stage the worker nodes with `sbm batch prestage`